 Developers generally have multiple projects.
 If customers delay providing graphics or text, they may lose their position in the work queue and drop to the bottom before the process starts again.
 Otherwise, other customers would experience delays.
 Both the customer and the developer must perform their required tasks when expected to avoid delays in completion.

 10: Do you like them and want to work with these web developers?

 It’s easier to work with people you like.
 More than that, you’re likely to have an ongoing relationship with your web developers for care and maintenance, hosting, and additional projects relating to your site.

-Do you really want to work with someone that rubs you the wrong way?
+Do you really want to work with someone who rubs you wrong?

-I've done it, and done so successfully.
-During my career, I've learned to work well with people that I don't like well, as long as we all remain professional.
+I’ve done it and done so successfully.
+During my career, I’ve learned to work well with people I don’t like, as long as we all remain professional.

 This is a judgment call about the person or team you hire.
 It’s up to you to determine what factors are tolerable and which ones are deal-breakers.

-Find Out if Suburbia Press is the Right Web Developer for Your Business
+Find the Right Web Developer for Your Business